Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Introduction

 In this paper, we extend the second-order asymptotic analysis of~\cite{kostina12_FixedLength} beyond \ac{iid} sources, and the Gaussian process results of~\cite{tian19_Stationary, tian21_NonStationary} beyond the scalar Gauss-Markov source.
 We consider sources whose components are independent but not necessarily identically distributed, and, like most prior work in rate-distortion theory, we consider separable distortion measures.
-Our framework covers Gaussian sources under squared error distortion since any Gaussian source can be decorrelated to obtain independent components via an orthogonal transform preserving Euclidean distances.
+Our framework covers Gaussian sources under squared error distortion since any Gaussian source can be decorrelated into independent components by an orthogonal transformation that preserves Euclidean distances.
 We show that the minimum achievable rate admits a Gaussian approximation